 This approach includes an automated build service that runs your automated test suite, which can usually also deploy the latest changes to the server if the build passes.

-By having an extensive test suite that runs automatically after pushing to the remote repository, you can be certain that your new changes didn't break any of the old functionality.
+By having an extensive test suite that runs automatically after pushing to the remote repository, you can be certain that your new changes didn't break any old functionality.

 The build server can deploy the changes automatically if it's set up to do so and the build passes successfully, which removes the need to deploy changes manually after a push to the remote repository.

-The build server can also send build status notifications to Slack, emails and other communication channels.
-This is useful since all the members of your team will be notified if a build or deployment fails
+The build server can also send build status notifications to Slack, emails, and other communication channels.
+This is useful since all members of your team will be notified if a build or deployment fails.

-Since mina shouldn't be used directly for deployment, this article won't go into extreme lengths about it.
+Since Mina shouldn't be used directly for deployment, we won't go into extreme lengths about it in this article.
 You can read more about the deployment process with Mina in the README.md of the Mina repository.

 Semaphore is the build service we're currently using.
-Semaphore supports notifications through instant messaging software, emails and other methods.
-It also supports automated deployments, which need to be configured separately.
+Semaphore supports notifications through instant messaging software, emails, and other methods.
+It also supports automated deployments, which have to be configured separately.

-New projects on Semaphore can only be created by admin users, so if you need to create a new project, be sure to contact your team lead for it.
+New projects on Semaphore can only be created by admin users, so if you need to create a new project, be sure to contact your team lead.